NSW stamp duty calculator

 $

-If you're not sure if you count as a foreign owner, you can find the eligibility criteria listed in our FAQs, or on the NSW Government website.
+If you're not sure if you count as a foreign owner, you can find the eligibility criteria listed in our FAQs.

 📊